David Fazzini

 Please continue to monitor this space for important information and course and updates.
 This page will be updated on a regular basis.
 (Last update: May 24th, 2025.)

-• I am not teaching this course this Spring 2026 semester
+• I am not teaching Physics 1180 in the Spring 2026 semester

 Class Resources